ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 <img src="/assets/png/grad-school/bgc.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/lantern.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 </div>
-_From left to right (--2021): Snippets of my life in Bonifacio Global City (BGC) a few weeks after TM.
+_From left to right (--2021): Snippets of my life in Bonifacio Global City (BGC) a few weeks after my time in Thinking Machines and in-between jobs.
 A bike on display inside Coffee Project, some view of BGC, and a Japanese lantern in The Fort._
 {: style="text-align: center;"}

 After my time in consulting, I discovered that my passion for research hadn't diminished&mdash;if anything, it had grown stronger.